Whistleblower reinstated after Nevada grazing dispute

 Hoover said he had been fired in retaliation for filing an Equal Employment Opportunity complaint in 2018 after disclosing illegal grazing and other activities by the holder of a BLM grazing permit.
 In addition to cattle trespass, he had reported earlier that the permittee had stolen fencing material belonging to the bureau.
 He said the agency took no enforcement action and instead fired the messenger.

-The 21-year veteran of the bureau said he was told he was being terminated because he had caused a four-hour delay in locating a rancher’s grazing permit and had lost his government identification badge for about five minutes in the Ely, Utah, field office’s breakroom.
+The 21-year veteran of the bureau said he was told he was being terminated because he had caused a four-hour delay in locating a rancher’s grazing permit and had lost his government identification badge for about five minutes in the breakroom of the field office in Ely, Nevada, near the Utah line.

 Hoover said those claims were “substantially inaccurate.”